Product Life Cycle Management – The 4 Stages and How to Manage Them

 How to manage the maturity stage

-The maturity stage is a really interesting place to be; you’ve become successful, but that doesn’t make you bulletproof.
+The maturity stage is a really interesting place to be; you’ve become successful and have high product quality, but that doesn’t make you bulletproof.

 You’ll need to be able to disrupt yourself without upsetting the apple cart.
-The thing that got you where you are today needs to stay, but you’ll want to be exploring innovations that might help you when you get to the decline stage.
+The thing that got you where you are today needs to stay, but you’ll want to explore innovations that might help you when you get to the decline stage.

 We’ve actually written a full, super in-depth guide to the strategies that’ll help you handle the maturity stage and avoid its pitfalls – since doing so is so vital.